Nikephoros III Botaneiates: Early career

 In the fall of 1064, the Oghuz Turks invaded the Byzantine Balkans and defeated both Nikephoros and Basil Apokapes, archon of Paristrion, in battle, and took them captive, which Attaleiates suggests was greatly humiliating for Nikephoros; however, the two men were able to escape captivity after the Oghuz Turk forces were devastated by both Bulgarian raids and disease.
 The surviving Oghuz Turks were quickly recruited into the Byzantine army.

+Nikephoros may have also served as doux of Cyprus sometime in the mid-1060s.
+The only source for this is Bar Hebraeus, who wrote that Nikephoros "ruled first over the island of Cyprus, and then over Antioch".
+Olga Karagiorgou suggests a date of c.
+1065-67 for this stage in Nikephoros's career.